Our Top Seven Property Pitfalls to Avoid in France

 Planning Your French Escape

-- Investigate tax, succession and inheritance
+- Investigate boundaries, tax, succession and inheritance

 - For farmhouses with land, learn about SAFER and access rights